towolf/towolf.github.com/docs/PsychColorimetricData/ComputeCIEConeFundamentals.markdown

 title: ComputeCIEConeFundamentals
 categories:
   - PsychColorimetricData
+encoding: UTF-8
 ---

 \[T\_quantalAbsorptionsNormalized,T\_quantalAbsorptions,T\_quantalIsomerizations\] = ComputeCIEConeFundamentals\(S,fieldSizeDegrees,ageInYears,pupilDiameterMM,\[lambdaMax\],\[whichNomogram\],\[LserWeight\],\[DORODS\],\[rodAxialDensity\]\)

-Function to compute normalized cone quantal sensitivities from underlying pieces, as specified in CIE 170\-1:2006.
+Function to compute normalized cone quantal sensitivities from underlying pieces, as specified in CIE 170-1:2006.

 This standard allows customizing the fundamentals for field size, observer age, and pupil size in mm.

-To get the Stockman\-Sharpe/CIE 2\-deg fundamentals, use fieldSizeDegrees = 2;
+To get the Stockman-Sharpe/CIE 2-deg fundamentals, use fieldSizeDegrees = 2;
   ageInYears = 32;
   pupilDiameterMM = 3;
 and don't pass the rest of the arguments.

-To get the Stockman\-Sharpe/CIE 10\-deg fundamentals, use fieldSizeDegrees = 10;
+To get the Stockman-Sharpe/CIE 10-deg fundamentals, use fieldSizeDegrees = 10;
   ageInYears = 32;
   pupilDiameterMM = 3;